stefanoborini/book-modelviewcontroller/source/from_smartui_to_traditional_mvc/view.rst

-We introduced the View as the component of our application whose role is to interact with the User, by accepting its input and showing the contents of the Model.
+We introduced the View as the component of our application whose role is to interact with the User, by accepting its input and showing the contents of the Model, and operates on it in **read-only**.
 Begin the face of the application, is also the one that is more likely to change and adapt, often under pressure of non-programming factors such as visual design and usability needs.

 A View listens for Model notifications and responds by fetching and rendering the new state.
 This results in a strong dependency toward the Model: Views must